derektypist/image-search-abstraction-layer/README.md

 ## UX

+In the form the user fills the search term (e.g. torch) and the paginate (e.g. 1).
+The search term is required, but the paginate is optional.

 As a user, I can get the image URLs, description and page URLs for a set of images relating to a given string.

 As a user, I can paginate through the responses by adding a `?page=2` parameter to the URL.